 How long are hedgehog tails?

-Hedgehog’s tails can vary in length which often depends on how large the species is.
+Hedgehog’s tails can vary in length, often depending on the species’ size.
 No hedgehogs have very long tails.

 What do hedgehogs use their tails for?

-The jury is out on what exactly a hedgehog may use its tail for, if they use them for anything at all.
+The jury is out on what precisely a hedgehog may use its tail for if they use it for anything.

-It is likely that they may use it as a feeler when in a tight spot and some believe that they may use their tails as a means of communication with other hedgehogs by “wagging” it in an up and down motion such that it hits the ground and makes a noise.
+They may likely use it as a feeler when in a tight spot, and some believe that they may use their tails to communicate with other hedgehogs by “wagging” it in an up-and-down motion such that it hits the ground and makes a noise.

-Hedgehog tails normally also have spines along their length so when they curl up the tail helps to cover more of their softer more vulnerable body parts to protect them.
+Hedgehog tails typically also have spines along their length so when they curl up the tail helps to cover more of their softer more vulnerable body parts to protect them.

 What do hedgehog tails look like?